 On test, we found the air fryer produced crisp, crunchy fries with soft, fluffy potato inside and succulent juicy chicken wings.
 However, it struggled to evenly brown foods, so we found ourselves tweaking cooking times, and it wasn't effective when cooking frozen foods either.

-Read our full review: Cosori Pro LE Air Fryer L501 (opens in new tab)
+Read our full Cosori Pro LE Air Fryer L501 review

 This air fryer has two separate compartments, so you can cook two different dishes so they’re ready to serve at the same time.
 In our review, we were impressed at just how quickly the air fryer crisped and evenly browned our fries.

 The two cooking drawers, which have crisper plates inside, have an overall capacity of 10-quart / 9.5 liter and are deep enough to hold a 3lb / 1.4kg batch of fries or 4.4lb / 2kg chicken each.
 Ninja also offers a smaller capacity version, which holds up to 8-quart / 7.6 liters and is known as the Ninja Foodi Dual Zone Air Fryer AF300.

 This handy kitchen gadget can roast, dehydrate, bake and even reheat, as well as air fry, although, like most air fryers, the reheat function can't replace a microwave.
 We were impressed that different cooking methods can be employed in each compartment at the same time and the ‘sync’ feature ensures both compartments finish cooking at the same time, so you’ll never be waiting around for one part of your meal to finish cooking.

 It is one of the bulkier air fryers we’ve tested and it does take up a significant chunk of space on a worktop.
 However, it looks pretty stylish combining a glossy black finish with silver accents.

 Read our full Ninja Foodi Max Dual Zone Air Fryer AF400 review